 - DIY Nachos – this one is extra fun because with so many nacho topping ideas there is so much visual interest on the board.

 If you have any pressure about what kind of board to use, let’s get rid of that right now!
-You can use any large board or serving tray you have.
+You can use any large board or serving tray you have, as long as it’s food safe.
 Really!
-It can be round, square, or rectangle.
+It can be round, square, or rectangular.

 You can change the board size depending on how many people you’ll be serving, too.
 That’s the beauty of making a charcuterie board at home – it’s completely flexible and customizable!